krivard/codalab-worksheets-wiki/Dev:-Getting-Started-on-Windows.md

 CodaLab is built with Python, supporting development on local machines with Windows, Linux, Mac and BSD.
 If something is broken, please [open a new issue](https://github.com/codalab/codalab/issues?state=open).

-In this section, we will walk you through installing Python 2.7.x, installing a version of pip >= 1.3 (for installing Python packages) and running the CodaLab site in a local virtual environment.
+In this section, we will walk you through installing Python 2.7.x, installing prerequisites, and running the CodaLab site in a local virtual environment.

 Assuming a fresh Windows environment the following should get you started: